 Customer Service: 5/5

 GoCity makes the process of buying and using the pass super easy.
-If you run into any changes in plans, you can get a full refund within 90 days of your purchase.
+If you run into any plan changes, you can get a full refund within 90 days of your purchase.
 If you need to contact GoCity, they have an email address, several international phone numbers, and even a WhatsApp line you can text!

 Value for Money: 4/5

-As long as you plan to see at least a few of the attractions included with a GoCity Pass, you really can’t go wrong when it comes to the value for your money.
-With proper planning and some very simple calculations, you can be sure that the purchase is worth it.
+As long as you plan to see at least a few of the attractions included with a GoCity Pass, you can’t go wrong regarding the value for your money.
+With proper planning and some very simple calculations, you can be sure the purchase is worth it.

 The Verdict: Is GoCity Amsterdam legit?